trueos/trueos-docs/trueos-handbook/pico.rst

 Inserting the power cable will generally turn on the client device.
 The Pico client then searches for and connects to any Pico Server on the network, bringing the user to the |trueos| login screen.
-The Pico client should now be fully configured and ready to use.
+The Pico client is now ready for use.

 .. _usepicoclient: